AxisCommunications/acap-rs-app-template/README.md

 * Rust e.g. [using rustup](https://www.rust-lang.org/tools/install)
 * Cross e.g. like `cargo install cross`

-Build the app and create `.eap` files in the `target/acap/` directory like
+Build the app and create `.eap` files in the `target/acap/` directory like:

 ```sh
 make build
 ```

 Other useful workflows are documented under the "Verbs" section of the [Makefile](./Makefile).
-If Python package `mkhelp==0.2.1` is installed, they can be summarized like
+If Python package `mkhelp==0.2.1` is installed, they can be summarized like:

 ```console
 $ mkhelp print-docs Makefile help